You are here

 At the discretion of the Title IX Coordinator, in the instance wherein two (2) or more informal complaints against a single respondent concerning separate incidents have been filed, or other instances where deemed appropriate by the Title IX Coordinator, the Title IX Coordinator may begin the formal complaint procedure.
 The Title IX Coordinator will notify any complainants of the initiation of this process.
 Complainants may participate in the formal complaint process but are not required to.
 Testimony given in the informal complaint procedure may be seen by the Panel.
 All complainants will retain the rights derived from the Statement of the Complainant’s Rights in this document.

 - After an initial discussion, the complainant will be asked to prepare (or describe to the Title IX Coordinator or designee and sign) a written statement describing the complaint.
 The statement should include information such as the date and time of the alleged sexual harassment, sexual misconduct, dating violence, domestic violence or stalking, the name of the respondent, the circumstances of the alleged misconduct, and the identity of any persons who may have knowledge or information regarding the circumstances.
-If the Title IX Coordinator reviews the complaint and determines that there would be no violation of this Policy even if all the facts are taken as true, then the Title IX Coordinator will inform the complainant that no investigation will be conducted.
-The Title IX Coordinator will still endeavor to help the complainant receive counseling and any other necessary accommodations, as reasonably available.
+If the Title IX Coordinator reviews the complaint and determines that there would be no violation of this Policy even if all the facts are taken as true, then the Title IX Coordinator will inform the complainant and no investigation will be conducted.
+The Title IX Coordinator will still endeavor to help the complainant receive counseling and any other necessary accommodations, as reasonably available, even if the complaint is not accepted for investigation.

-- The Title IX Coordinator will identify a neutral investigator (“Investigator") to conduct an investigation.
+- The Title IX Coordinator will investigate the complaint, or if a conflict of interest on the part of the Title IX coordinator is identified and confirmed, or doing so is otherwise determined to be appropriate, the Title IX Coordinator will locate a neutral investigator (“Investigator") to conduct an investigation.
 The investigation will ordinarily include interviews of the complainant, respondent, and any witnesses with relevant information.
-The Investigator will notify the witnesses of their obligation to maintain the confidentiality of the investigation and to not engage in retaliation.
+The Investigator will notify the parties and witnesses of their obligation to maintain the confidentiality of the investigation and to not engage in retaliation.

-- The Title IX Coordinator will remind all parties that either the complainant or the respondent may opt out of the formal complaint resolution process at any point.
+- The Title IX Coordinator will remind all parties that either the complainant or the respondent may opt out of the formal complaint resolution process and request an informal resolution at any point.
 The investigation will proceed even if the respondent opts out of the formal complaint resolution process.
+An informal resolution may be pursued if both parties agree and the respondent acknowledges doing harm to the complainant and accepts responsibility for doing harm to the complainant, and/or informal resolution is otherwise deemed appropriate by the College.
 While the complainant may opt out of the formal complaint resolution process or withdraw the complaint, the complainant should be aware that in instances where there is an ongoing threat to the College’s ability to maintain a safe, nondiscriminatory campus, the College may decide to investigate and take action, despite a complainant’s decision to opt out of or terminate the formal complaint process.
+The respondent shall be requested to file a written response to the complaint as soon as reasonably possible.
+The complainant shall be provided with a copy of the response.
+The complainant may then reply to that response as soon as reasonably possible.
+The respondent shall promptly be provided with a copy any reply of the complainant.
+The investigator may elect to wait a reasonable period of time for these statements before proceeding further with the investigation.

 - To the extent permitted by law, the complainant and respondent will be afforded the same rights and opportunities throughout the investigation and adjudication process, including the opportunity to recommend witnesses and submit evidence.
 However, the decision to interview particular witnesses or consider evidence offered by the parties is within the sole discretion of the investigator, in consultation with the Title IX Coordinator as necessary.

-- Complainants and respondents are entitled to the same opportunities to have an advisor of their choice present at any interviews or meetings related to the investigation and adjudication process under this policy.
-Such advisors may advise the complainant or respondent privately, but cannot act as speaking advocates at a meeting.
-An investigator or other College representative may terminate meetings and proceed with the investigation or adjudication based on otherwise-available information if advisors refuse to comply with these requirements.
+- Complainants and respondents are entitled to the same opportunities to have an advisor or support person of their choice present at any interviews or meetings related to the investigation and adjudication process under this policy.
+Such advisors or support persons may advise the complainant or respondent privately, but cannot act as speaking advocates at a meeting.
+Witnesses in the case may not serve as advisors.
+An investigator or other College representative may terminate meetings and proceed with meetings without an advisor present if advisors or support persons refuse to comply with these requirements.
+The College may at its discretion decide to reschedule meetings with an alternate advisor.

 - If a complainant or respondent is concerned that another person involved in the investigation or adjudication (such as, for example, an investigator or the Title IX Coordinator) may be biased or have a conflict of interest, the person should inform the Title IX Coordinator or President’s Office (if the concern is about the Title IX Coordinator) of that concern immediately.
 The Title IX Coordinator or alternate person, as applicable, will consider the concern and inform the parties of a decision as to whether an alternate will be named.

-- The complainant and respondent will be asked to identify all relevant evidence they would like the investigator to review, as well as witnesses they would like the investigator to interview.
-Both parties may provide, if they wish, a list of questions they would like the investigator to ask of particular witnesses or of each other.
+- The complainant and respondent will be asked to identify all relevant evidence they would like the Investigator to review, as well as witnesses they would like the investigator to interview.
+Both parties may provide, if they wish, a list of questions they would like the Investigator to ask of particular witnesses or of each other.
 The Investigator is not required to consider the evidence submitted or interview any particular witness, even if identified by one of the parties, nor to ask questions provided by either party.
-However, in determining whether to interview witnesses or review evidence, the investigator should consider such factors as equity, fairness, thoroughness, and impartial treatment of both parties.
+However, in determining whether to interview witnesses or review evidence, the Investigator should consider such factors as relevance, bearing on credibility, equity, fairness, thoroughness, and impartial treatment of both parties.

 - All participants in the investigation are expected to cooperate fully by providing complete, accurate, and truthful information.
 They may also be expected to sign statements or other documents memorializing the information they provided, and may be asked to keep the substance of the interview confidential.
 Failure to cooperate fully with the Investigator may subject the individual to the full range of disciplinary actions, as applicable.